Summiteers' Accountability Partner supports behavioral change

 “A coach is more about the 'why'.
 Prior to the start of the behavioral change process, he will do a deeper analysis and test whether this is really the learning goal you want to work on.
 The Accountability Partner method focuses very specifically on one predefined behavioral characteristic and ensures that you gain insights accordingly.
 What makes it so successful is the repetition, in-depth questions and being able to spar with a person who knows what goal you're working towards.”

 Of course, there are some similarities with a coach, acknowledges De Klijne.
-“Where there is a lot of overlap is that both assume that someone comes to their own insights by asking questions.”
+“There is overlap in the fact that both assume that someone comes to their own insights by asking questions.”

 Call again and again